The adventure of a lifetime

 Please do your part by learning these practices and encourage others to learn about and adopt these techniques which “Leave No Trace” on the Appalachian Trail.

 Section hikers and thru-hikers who complete the entire A.T. can report their journeys to us by filling out the 2,000-miler application.
-Those who submit their applications will be added to our roster of 2,000-milers and will receive a certificate of recognition, an A.T. patch, and an accompanying 2,000-miler “rocker” patch.
-Each year the names of those who have reported hike completions in the previous 12 months are published in the Spring issue of A.T.
+Those who submit their applications will be added to our roster of 2,000-milers and will receive a certificate of recognition, an A.T. patch, an accompanying 2,000-miler “rocker” patch, and be featured in the Spring issue of A.T.
 Journeys magazine.
-Our comprehensive online 2,000-miler listing is updated periodically.
+Click below to view our 2,000-miler recognition policy and submit your application today.